kaushalgore/Understanding_Web_Setup/README.md

 pnpm dev
 ```

----

-### 3. ⚡ bun
+### bun

-* All-in-one JavaScript runtime and package manager.
+- A modern runtime and package manager
-* Extremely fast.
-Also includes a bundler, test runner, and transpiler.
+- Very fast and includes a bundler, test runner, and transpiler
-* Still newer and evolving.
+- Still evolving and not yet fully supported everywhere

 ```bash
 bun add react